Ladies Professional Shogi-players' Association of Japan: Split from JSA

 In January 2007, the LPPG contacted the Japan Go Association to inquire about the possibility of using its head office as a site for holding official women's professional games if such games could no longer be held at the JSA offices if the LPPG became independent.
 A representative of the Go association stated that doing so should not be a problem since shogi boards and pieces could be easily stored and there should be no scheduling conflicts if games were played on days when the Go association did not itself have any official activities scheduled.
-On January 30, 2007, the members of the NCEPC visited the JSA headquarters to inform the association's board of directors of the its intention to actively start seeking financial support for its activities and for a possible independent women's professional shogi players' association starting in February.
+On January 30, 2007, the members of the NCEPC visited the JSA headquarters to inform the association's board of directors of its intention to actively start seeking financial support for its activities and for a possible independent women's professional shogi players' association starting in February.
 The NCEPC stated that their goal was to try and raise 100 million Japanese yen in financial support and requested that the JSA grant them permission to do so.
 According to an April 2007 article published in the Nishinippon Shimbun, it was at this meeting that the JSA position on the matter of women's professional becoming independent changed and hardened in favor of trying to discourage it.
 The article stated that one of the reasons the JSA, in particular its president Yonenaga, had initially been in favor and even seemed to encourage women to become independent was because of financial concerns the association was facing at the time and the general cost of supporting women's professionals; however, when the JSA heard that the NCEPC wanted to raise JPY 100 million, they became concerned that this would impact the association's ability to raise funds for its own activities.

 In February 2007, the JSA's board of directors met to discuss the current situation.
 The board felt that not much progress was being made and the disagreement among women's professionals over becoming independent had created a state of uncertainty that might impact its operations as well as its relationship with fans and sponsors.
 So, the board approved the sending letters to all 55 women's professionals requesting that they officially state whether they were in favor of remaining part of the JSA or becoming independent.
 The NCEPC felt that this represented a hardening of the JSA's position that placed unnecessary pressure on women's professionals and further exacerbated the differences in opinion on the matter.